BrechtSerckx/recycle/README.md

 ## Usage

-The application can be used in 3 ways: an API client for the [RecycleApp.be API](recycleapp.be), an CLI ICS file generator for waste collection, and a server for generating the ICS files.
+The application can be used in 2 ways: an CLI ICS file generator for waste collection, and a server for generating the ICS files.

-### API Client

-See `recycle client --help`

 ### CLI app